CharlesSchimmel/md-graph/README.md

-  backlinks                The backlinks (reverse subgraph) of a node unreachable              Files that are not linked to orphans                  Files without any links nonexistant              Links that cannot be resolved static                   Links that can be resolved but are not notes populate                 Just populate the database
+  backlinks                The backlinks (reverse subgraph) of a node unreachable              Files that are not linked to orphans                  Files without any links nonexistent              Links that cannot be resolved static                   Links that can be resolved but are not notes populate                 Just populate the database
 ```